-Just two months ago on January 15th, I wrote an article titled Ten Reasons You May Still Feel Bad.
+In 2009, I wrote an article titled Ten Reasons You May Still Feel Bad, which is still just as applicable today as you are reading this!
 Nearly every hypothyroid patient can have some of those ten problems, and if so, they need to be discovered and corrected.

 Symptoms of low B12 can vary from person to person, but can include numbness and tingling in your hands or feet, tremors, poor reflexes, tongue soreness, leg pain, or difficulty walking with balance.
 Psychologically, you may have memory issues, confusion, or depression.
 Young women may have difficulty getting pregnant due to low B12.

-March 27, 2009 is the kick-off date to begin an awareness campaign of B12 health, with September 23rd being “Vitamin B12 Awareness Day”.
-And I highly recommend the book Could It Be B12?
-An Epidemic of Misdiagnoses by Sally Pacholok, R.N. and Jeffrey Stuart, D.O., who are spearheading this awareness.
+I highly recommend the book Could It Be B12?
+An Epidemic of Misdiagnoses by Sally Pacholok, R.N. and Jeffrey Stuart, D.O., who are spearheading B12 awareness.

 Have you found yourself with low B12?
 Tell us your symptoms, how you treated it, and how long it took to stop the symptoms.

 Want to be notified of these blog posts?
 Curious what Janie is ranting about this time?
-Use the Notification on the bottom left of the links.
+Use the Notification on the bottom of this page.